The Micron School of Materials Science and Engineering offers the following graduate degree programs:

 What Happens after I Apply?

 Your application will be evaluated by the Micron School of Materials Graduate Admissions Committee.
 The Boise State Graduate College will make the final admission decision and notify you and the Micron School of Materials Science of your admission status.
-In order to be officially admitted, you will need to sign your formal acceptance letter and agreement that you will receive from the Graduate College, if you are accepted to the program.

 Do I Need to Identify A Major Advisor in Order to be Admitted?